 At 6,643 feet, Clingmans Dome boasts the highest point in the Great Smoky Mountains National Park.
 The “Dome” refers to the mountaintop, not the man-made observation tower.
 The Dome actually lies within both Tennessee and North Carolina and is the highest point in Tennessee.
 On clear days, visitors may see as far as 100 miles.

 Clingmans Dome, open year-round, can be reached by traveling Clingmans Dome Road, which closes December 1 through March 31 and when conditions become unfavorable due to ice and snow.
-At the end of Clingmans Dome Road is the parking area, a visitor’s center and the trailhead to the summit.
-The trail to the reach the park’s highest point is paved and only measures one-half mile.
+At the end of Clingmans Dome Road is the parking area, a visitor’s center, and the trailhead to the summit.
+The trail to reach the park’s highest point is paved and only measures one-half mile.

 However, the trail can be moderate to difficult because of its steep incline.
 The half-mile trail to the summit of Clingmans Dome is paved, but very steep.
 During the short hike, you will gain 332 feet, which makes the climb gradient almost 13%!
 The Clingmans Dome hike does feature several benches along the way if you need to catch your breath during the ascent.

-Where Is Clingmans Dome?
+Where is Clingmans Dome?

 From downtown Gatlinburg, the scenic 23-mile drive to Clingmans Dome will take approximately one hour.
 Take the main Parkway out of Gatlinburg towards the Sugarlands Visitor Center.
 At the Visitor Center, continue straight for another 13 miles.
 Approximately one-tenth of a mile after Newfound Gap, make a right onto Clingmans Dome Road.
 The seven-mile road will dead-end into the Clingmans Dome parking area.